 #1: Lower Extremity Injuries

-Severe lower extremity injuries can be particularly debilitating, require extensive physical therapy, and result in chronic pain.
+These injuries can be severe and might require extensive physical therapy and potentially debilitating chronic pain.

 Legal Options After a Las Vegas Motorcycle Accident